gangwarsurjeet/VolumeSlider/README.md

 ### Manual Installation

-Just copy `StepSlider` class to your project.
+Just copy `VolumeSlider` class to your project.